noud-github/pam-unixsock/pam_unixsock.8.md

 # NAME

-pam_unixsock - PAM module to send credentials to a unix socket
+pam_unixsock - PAM module to send credentials to a Unix socket

 # Synopsis